Abizern/NPReachability/README.md

 ## NSNotification

 When the network status changes a `NPReachabilityChangedNotification` is sent with the NPReachability instance as the notification object.

 ## Dependencies

-- Xcode 4.2+ for ARC support and compatibility libraries
+- Xcode 5.0+ for ARC support, automatic synthesis and compatibility libraries.
+This might work for Xcode 4.2+, but I haven't been able to test it.
-- THe SystemConfiguration Framework should be added to your projects
+- The SystemConfiguration Framework should be added to your project.

 Please use and improve!